 Tom Segura had previously played a role in Sean Anders’ film Instant Family (2018), where he played Mark Wahlberg’s disagreeable brother-in-law.
 Dec had always kept him in mind for the role of snarky cell phone store manager Derek before finally casting him.
 As a character, Derek knows a lot about tech and pop culture.

-Both of these men worked their way into making a feature rather than just getting noticed off a random short.
+One of the reasons I like writing for this site is that I get to shine light on stories that the audience might not have seen as much.
+Lots of articles tend to focus on the very Hollywood story on being plucked from Obscurity.
+With this one, I wanted to focus on people who did work for years in the business before finally getting noticed.
 For decades, they learned a craft before making their first feature.
 In both cases, their first chance came from people who knew them well and decided to take a chance on them.
 These filmmaking stories are specific to them and their craft.